waynezhang/blog/_posts/2008-04-01-textpattern-email-publish-0-2.markdown

 __Usage__

-  * Install and active it, and of course, set up your email publish function of your <span class="caps">BSP*s
+  * Install and active it, and of course, set up your email publish function of your BSPs
   * Go to extenstion -&gt; Email Publish
   * Now you can set the mail address, use &#8216;;&#8217; to separator if you have more than one address
   * Set the title and body of mail, you can use the tag *title*, *body*, *author* and *link* to replace the title, the content, the author name and the link of the article.